-Land Use Action Item 1.4.1, Residential: Amend the subdivision ordinance to create a basic smartgrowth implementation policy prior to making significant changes to the zoning map.

-Land Use Action Item 1.4.2, Residential: A rezone request that will yield twice as many residential housing units than the current zone allows, including mixed-use and vehicle-oriented commercial, should only be considered with a concept plan that demonstrates smart-growth principles.

-Land Use Action Item 1.4.3, Residential: A rezone that is adopted contingent on the successful execution of a concept plan should revert the zone to the prior zone if the development does not come to fruition within a specified period of time.

-Land Use Action Item 1.4.4, Residential: Implement street infrastructure that is designed to a human scale instead of designed to necessitate automobile use.
-See Transportation Action Item y.x.x for more details.

-Land Use Action Item 1.4.5, Residential: Outdoor watering needs should be minimized.
+- □ Land Use Action Item 1.4.1: Amend the subdivision ordinance to create a basic smart-growth implementation policy prior to making significant changes to the zoning map. - □ Land Use Action Item 1.4.2: A rezone request that will yield twice as many residential housing units than the current zone allows, including mixed-use and vehicle-oriented commercial, should only be considered with a concept plan that demonstrates smart-growth principles. - □ Land Use Action Item 1.4.3: A rezone that is adopted contingent on the successful execution of a concept plan should be reverted to the prior zone if the development does not come to fruition within a specified period of time. - □ Land Use Action Item 1.4.4: Implement street infrastructure that is designed to a human scale instead of designed to necessitate automobile use.
+See Transportation Goal 6 for more details. - □ Land Use Action Item 1.4.5: Outdoor watering needs should be minimized.
 Require pressurized secondary systems separate from culinary and firefighting systems.
 Require low-flow and drip irrigation systems, and allow no more than 5,000 square feet, or 25 percent, whichever is greater, of a residential lot to be turfgrass.
-See Utilities and Services action Item y.x.x

-Land Use Action Item 1.4.6, Residential: Additional density allowances in addition to those contemplated by Land Use Action Item 1.3.1 [the 15,000 sqft provision] should be considered for the implementation of exemplary smart growth development principles.
+See also Utilities and Services Goal 1. - □ Land Use Action Item 1.4.6: Density allowances in addition to those contemplated by Land Use Action Item 1.2.1 should be considered for the implementation of exemplary smart growth development principles.
 Exemplary smart growth should include all of the following, among others deemed important by the County at the time of the rezoning.
-Provision of the following should go above and beyond typical requirements.

-- Provisions for a wide variety of housing options; - Use of lot-averaging to create smaller lots/housing that responds to needed moderateincome housing; - Strong trail network with excellent trail connectivity that prioritized bicycling and pedestrians over vehicles; - Strong street connectivity and neighborhood connections that avoid the use of cul-desacs or dead ends; - Large and meaningful open space areas with improved parks, recreation, etc.; - Homes that have higher efficiency ratings than required by local building codes; - Homes that have solar-paneled rooftops and watt-smart compliant batteries; - Provisions that create attractive communities for the long term and that create a distinctive sense of place. - Use of transferable development rights from agricultural lands identified for protection.
+Provision of the following should go above and beyond typical requirements. - Provisions for a wide variety of housing options; - Use of lot-averaging to create smaller lots/housing that responds to needed moderateincome housing;

-Land Use Action Item 1.4.7, Residential: Repeal the use of the cluster subdivision code from the Western Weber Planning Area.
-Adopt a new "park-amenitized" subdivision tool applicable to areas designated for medium-lot sizes that requires meaningful park space and park improvements.
-Such an ordinance may consider the following:

-&lt;sup>4 See Rocky Mountain Power's Wattsmart battery program. https://www.rockymountainpower.net/savingsenergy-choices/utah-wattsmart-battery-program.html